josephgardner/josephgardner.github.io/_posts/2015-12-28-hello-world.md

 ### What was I doing again?

 Oh, right.
 Ionic.
-Well, instead of updating the commandline tools, I now have 10 tabs open for github pages, jekyll, and [setting up a separate environment for ruby on OSX](https://www.iocaine.org/posts/getting-started-with-github-pages-and-jekyll-on-osx.html) because apparently I'm installing gems wrong too.
+Well, instead of updating the commandline tools, I now have several tabs open for [creating a blog](http://joshualande.com/jekyll-github-pages-poole/), [github pages](https://pages.github.com/), [jekyll](https://jekyllrb.com/), and [setting up a separate environment for ruby on OSX](https://www.iocaine.org/posts/getting-started-with-github-pages-and-jekyll-on-osx.html) because apparently I'm installing gems wrong too.

 If you are reading this, then we've successfully **started a blog**!